 Wondering What to Eat While You’re In London?

 When people think of London, what usually comes to mind?
 The Tower of London, Big Ben, the British Museum, and Buckingham Palace – generally these are the big landmarks that people would list.
 But for anyone that thinks more with their stomach – as only the best of us do – their list might take on a very different form: Baklava, masala, traditional tea, and sausage.
 Now that’s what I’m talking about!
-If you’ve a trip to London in your future, make sure to plan for your taste buds as well as your mind!
+If you’ve got a trip to London in your future, make sure to plan for your taste buds as well as your mind!
 Here are just a couple feasting suggestions.

 1. Brick Lane

 Brick Lane is quite literally a lane, but it’s also so much more.
 It’s a visual treat to walk through, filled with brightly covered brickwork, art, and various shops opening up into the street.
-Flea markets are set up and smaller shops tout their own interesting wares, but the real treat for hungry visitors are the curry houses and desert shops that can be found here.
+Flea markets are set up and smaller shops out their own interesting wares, but the real treat for hungry visitors are the curry houses and dessert shops that can be found here.
 The entire area is a hub of Bangladeshi culture and culinary expertise, making it the perfect place to enjoy the melting pot that is modern British culture.
 Stopping in for lunch is a great idea as most shops do tend to open later in the day.
 Don’t forget to buy a plate of very affordable Baklava to take home, or sit at a table outside in nice weather and enjoy dessert.

 2. Indian and Thai Food